perdumonocle/actix-web-middleware-redirect-scheme/README.md

 A middleware for actix-web which forwards all `http` requests to `https` and vice versa.
 Based on actix-web-middleware-redirect-https.

-There is no need to use this crate if you only need to redirect to HTTPS, in this case use original crate [actix-web-middleware-redirect-https](https://crates.io/crates/actix-web-middleware-redirect-https)

 ## Usage HTTP -> HTTPS

 ```toml